 and therefore we have $\Phi(\by) = (\Phi_m(\by))_{m \geq 0} = (\alpha^m \Phi_m(\bx))_{m \geq 0}$, which analogously translates into the low-rank Seq2Tens map since

-From this point alone, it is easy to see that $\Phi_m$, and thus $\tilde\Phi_{m, \theta}$ will move across wildly different scales for different values of $m$, which is inconvenient for the training of neural networks.
-To counterbalance this, we used a batch normalization layer after each NLST layer in Section \ref{subseq:4_tsc} that computes mean and variance statistics across time and the batch itself, while in Section \ref{subseq:4_gpvae} we used a layer normalization that computes the statistics only across time.
+From this point alone, it is easy to see that $\Phi_m$, and thus $\tilde\Phi_{m, \tilde\theta}$ will move across wildly different scales for different values of $m$, which is inconvenient for the training of neural networks.
+To counterbalance this, we used a batch normalization layer after each LS2T layer in Sections \ref{subseq:4_tsc}, \ref{subseq:4_mortality} that computes mean and variance statistics across time and the batch itself, while for the GP-VAE in Section \ref{subseq:4_gpvae} we used a layer normalization that computes the statistics only across time.

-\paragraph{Sequence differencing.} In both Section \ref{subseq:4_tsc} and Section \ref{subseq:4_gpvae}, we precede each NLST layer by a differencing layer and a time-embedding layer, which we briefly motivated in Section \ref{sec:3}.
-Here we aim to expand on the intuition.
+\paragraph{Sequence differencing.} In both Section \ref{subseq:4_tsc} and Section \ref{subseq:4_gpvae}, we precede each LS2T layer by a differencing layer and a time-embedding layer.

 Let $\Delta: \Seq{\R^d} \rightarrow \Seq{\R^d}$ be the discrete difference operator defined for a sequence $\bx = (\bx_1, \dots, \bx_L) \in \Seq{\R^d}$ as